Fees and charges

 The Panel carries out periodic reviews of all groups which benefit from exempt status, either in respect of their fund management or principal trading operations.
 The former are reviewed on a bi-annual basis and the latter on an annual basis.

-The granting and continued regulation of exempt status is provided at a cost to the Panel and groups which benefit from exempt status are required to pay a charge of £5,000 per exempt entity at the time of review.
+The granting and maintenance of exempt status is provided at a cost to the Panel and groups which benefit from exempt status are required to pay a charge of £6,000 per exempt entity at the time of review.

 Recognised intermediary status charge